F-Stack/f-stack/dpdk/doc/guides/linux_gsg/linux_eal_parameters.rst

 *   ``--huge-dir <path to hugetlbfs directory>``

     Use specified hugetlbfs directory instead of autodetected ones.
+This can be a sub-directory within a hugetlbfs mountpoint.

 *   ``--huge-unlink``